Pembrokeshire is special - very special

 These incredible and distinctive landscapes are all brought together as the Pembrokeshire Coast National Park, Britain’s only coastal National Park.

 The towns and villages of Pembrokeshire vary greatly too.
-Coastal towns perched high on the cliffs like Tenby or Llawhaden, a tiny hamlet with its fortified bishops palace or Porthgain with its history of brick making.
-Narberth is a shoppers paradise, this small market town excels with small independent shops providing an outlet for many of the artists and craftspeople that live and work in Pembrokeshire.
+Coastal towns perched high on the cliffs like Tenby or Fishguard.
+Tiny harbour villages such as Porthgain with its history of brick making.

 Exploring Pembrokeshire wouldn’t be complete without a visit to Britain’s smallest city, St Davids.
 St Davids is a quaint, and tiny, city with only 1600 residents.
 Tucked away, the cathedral that gives St Davids its city status is hard to spot, but once discovered its breathtaking magnificence is revealed.
 It really does stop you in your tracks.